 The spouse or a parent of the spouse may seek an annulment of the marriage, but must take action within a time period of two years.
 First, you will have to fill out the proper court forms and file a petition with the county clerk.
 Next, you will have to serve the forms to the other spouse.
 Finally, you will need to set up a date for a court hearing.

-Getting an annulment can be complex and confusing, and it is important to have experienced Columbus family lawyers to assist you through the process.
-From helping you fill out and file paperwork properly to collecting necessary documentation and evidence to resolving issues regarding children, money, and property, our team at Weis + O’Connor is able to assist you and work towards the best possible result in your situation.
+Getting an annulment can be complex and confusing, and it is important to have experienced Columbus lawyers to assist you through the process.
+From helping you fill out and file paperwork properly to collecting necessary documentation and evidence to resolving issues regarding children, money, and property, our team at Weis Law Group is able to assist you and work towards the best possible result in your situation.

 For more information, and to schedule your consultation, contact our office at 614.428.0266 today!